 Hashtags used for this art challenge: #inktober and #intober2022 #ink #instainktober

 Below you can find a text list – if you are a foreigner, and don’t know the meaning of a certain word, just copy it and translate in google translator.

 When did Inktober start?

-The Inktober started it in the year 2009.
-It was created by Jake Parker, a fame Youtube illustrator, who wanted to develop positive drawing habits using Ink.
+The Inktober started in the year 2009.
+It was created by Jake Parker, a famous Youtube illustrator, who wanted to develop positive drawing habits using Ink.
 The challenge became viral and today artists worldwide participate in it.

 You can do it daily, or go the half-marathon route and post every other day, or just do the 5K and post once a week.
 Whatever you decide, just be consistent with it.
 Inktober is all about growing and improving and forming positive habits, so the more consistent the better.